-The components of total executive compensation for 2007 are described in detail below.
-The primary components of the 2007 program were cash compensation, consisting of a mix of base salary and annual cash incentive plan compensation, as well as long-term equity incentives, consisting of stock options with time-based vesting.
-In establishing the level of long-term equity incentives awarded in 2007, the Committee took into account the impact of the grant in 2003, and ultimate vesting in February 2008, of the performance-accelerated restricted stock unit awards described below.
+The components of total executive compensation for 2008 are described in detail below.
+The primary components of the 2008 program were cash compensation, consisting of a mix of base salary and annual cash incentive plan compensation, as well as long-term performance-based equity incentives.
 The Company also provides retirement benefits and certain perquisites and other personal benefits.

 Target Total Compensation.
-In 2007 the Committee generally attempted to provide a total compensation package to each named executive officer that was consistent with total compensation in the 50th percentile of total compensation data, based on a broad-based study of compensation market-wide (using a regression analysis to adjust for differences in Company size) provided by the Committee's compensation consultant.
+In 2008, the Committee attempted to provide a total compensation package to each named executive officer that was competitive based on current compensation practices and that was generally between the 50th and 75th percentile of total compensation based on the data derived from the market-wide studies noted above (using a regression analysis to adjust for differences between the size of the surveyed companies and the Company).
 In certain cases the Committee identified an individual named executive officer as deserving of a more competitive level of total compensation based on individual performance or upon the need to retain the executive.
-In assessing individual performance for each named executive officer, the Company establishes strategic goals specific to that officer's role with the Company.
-The Board of Directors creates the overall strategic direction for the Company and establishes individual strategic objectives of the Chief Executive Officer.
-Individual strategic goals for each of the other named executive officers are then established to support the overall Company goals, but tailored to the officer's area of control.
+In assessing individual performance for each named executive officer, the Committee establishes strategic goals specific to that officer's role with the Company.
+The Board of Directors creates the overall strategic direction for the Company, and then the Committee establishes individual strategic objectives of the Chief Executive Officer.
+Individual strategic goals for each of the other named executive officers are then established by the Committee, with the input of the Chief Executive Officer, to support the overall Company goals, but tailored to the officer's area of control.
 These strategic goals may include financial goals or qualitative goals such as specific operational achievements.
-In these cases the Committee generally attempted to establish such named executive officer's total compensation in a range of the 50th to the 75th percentile of total compensation data from the compensation study.

-In 2007, each named executive officer's total compensation package consisted of three primary elements:
+In 2008, each named executive officer's total compensation package consisted of three primary elements:

-- base salary, which reflected individual performance and was designed primarily to be competitive with comparable positions at other companies as described above: - annual performance awards payable in cash and primarily based on the financial performance of the Company (or, in the case of Mr. Caparella, net room nights booking goals for the Company's Gaylord Hotels operating division), in accordance with the goals established by the Committee; and

-· long-term equity incentive awards designed to align the interests of the named executive officers and our stockholders.
+- base salary, which reflected individual performance and was designed primarily to be competitive with comparable positions at other companies as described above; - annual performance awards payable in cash and primarily based on the financial performance of the Company (and, in the case of Mr. Caparella, financial and other performance goals for the Company's Gaylord Hotels operating division), in accordance with the goals established by the Committee; and - · long-term equity incentive awards designed to align the interests of the named executive officers and our stockholders.

 There is no pre-established policy or target for the allocation between either cash and non-cash or short-term and long-term incentive compensation.
 Rather, the Committee reviews information provided by its compensation consultant to determine the appropriate level and mix of incentive compensation.
 Income from such incentive compensation is realized only as a result of the performance of the Company or the individual, depending on the type of award, compared to established goals.
-Historically, and in fiscal 2007, the Committee granted a majority of total compensation to the Company's executive officers in the form of incentive compensation.
+Historically, the Committee has granted a majority of total compensation to the Company's executive officers in the form of incentive compensation.

 Base Salary.
 We seek to provide base salaries for our named executive officers that provide a secure level of guaranteed cash compensation in accordance with their experience, professional status and job responsibilities.
-The 2007 base salary compensation of the Company's named executive officers was based on the factors described above.
+The 2008 base salary compensation of the Company's named executive officers was based on the factors described above.
 Base salaries were adjusted by the Committee, however, to reflect other factors such as an individual named executive officer's achievement of individual performance objectives and base salary during the prior year.
-Base salaries for 2007 were as follows:
+Base salaries for 2008 were as follows: